lasellers/AtlasGrove/README.md

     php bin/console atlasgrove/render 47 --roi --8k --force
 Adding the --roi flag causes the roi of state 47 to be looked up and then rendered as a bound lat/long region.

+The layers that are rendered can be selected by a csv list such as:
+    php bin/console atlasgrove:render 47001 --roi --layers=water,road,rail,landmark,area
+    php bin/console atlasgrove:render 47001 --roi --layers=area,rail

     php bin/console atlasgrove:render 47 aspect=Width

     php bin/console atlasgrove:render 47 lod=1